hl7au/au-fhir-core/input/pagecontent/terminology.md

 ### Value Sets

-See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-systems.html) for a complete discussion on value sets and a list of value set names used in FHIR.
-Most value sets used in this guide are defined in the base FHIR specification or [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html).
+This implementation guide does not define any unique value sets.
+The value sets used in this guide are defined in the base FHIR specification, [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), or [NCTS](https://www.healthterminologies.gov.au/integration/R4/fhir/metadata).

 No value sets have been defined for this implementation guide.